safing/portmaster/windows_kext/PacketFlow.md

   - If Packet is not TCP/UDP forward to packet layer

 For incoming connection this logic fallow:
-  - Packet enter in one of the Packet layer, if packet is TCP or UDP it will be forwarded to ALE layer.
-From there:
+  - Packet enter in one of the Packet layer:
     1. Save packet and absorb.
     2. Send an event to Portmaster.
-    2. Create a cache entry.
+    2. Create a cache entry if the protocol is TCP or UDP.
     3. Wait for Portmasters decision.
-  - If Packet is not TCP/UDP.
-It will be handled only by the packet layer.

 If more packets arrive before Portmaster returns a decision, packet will be absorbed and another event will be sent.